 Visibility, size, and color features are also implemented for presentations, screenshots, and printing.

-The DSA soft front panel can be configured to update on an analog reference trigger.
-The DSG soft front panel can be configured to start on a digital trigger.
+The DSA soft front panel can be configured to update on a software analog reference trigger.
+The DSG soft front panel can be configured to start on a hardware digital start trigger.
 These triggers provide two different techniques to synchronize a set of DSA and DSG soft front panels.

 The DSA and DSG soft front panels allow for quick interaction with NI DSA hardware for the purposes of understanding the performance and behavior of the hardware.
-These free soft front panels require LabVIEW and DAQmx Run-Time Engines but do not require installation of or provide a replacement for the measurement analysis available in the Sound and Vibration Measurement Suite.
-The source code versions of these soft front panels are available as LabVIEW Sample Projects installed with Sound and Vibration Measurement Suite.
+These free soft front panels require LabVIEW and DAQmx Run-Time Engines but do not require installation of or provide a replacement for the measurement analysis available in the Sound and Vibration Toolkit.
+The source code versions of these soft front panels are available as LabVIEW Sample Projects installed with Sound and Vibration Toolkit (Base).

 Getting started video for using the Dynamic Signal Analyzer to measure an accelerometer signal: